All Episodes

 We would hang their bodies from the rafters in the mosque.

-Recently, Jesse Macbeth, the poster boy for the anti-war left, had his day in court.
+Now, recently, Jesse Macbeth, the poster boy for the anti-war left, had his day in court.

 You know what?

-He was sentenced to five months in jail and three years probation for falsifying a Department of Veterans Affairs claim and his army discharge record.
+He was sentenced to five months in jail and three years probation for falsifying a Department of Veterans Affairs claim and his Army discharge record.

 He was in the Army.

-Jesse Macbeth was in the Army, folks, briefly.
+Jesse Macbeth was in the Army, folks.

-Forty-four days before he washed out of boot camp.
+44 days before he washed out of boot camp.

-Jesse Macbeth isn't an Army Ranger, never was.
+Jesse Macbeth isn't an Army Ranger.

-He isn't a corporal, never was.
+He isn't a corporal.

-He never won the Purple Heart, and he was never in combat to witness the horrors he claimed to have seen.
+And he was never in combat to witness the horrors he claimed to have seen.

 You probably haven't even heard about this.